-A successful social media strategy starts with an insightful audit that pinpoints your strengths, identifies your weaknesses, and finds new growth opportunities for your business.
+A successful social strategy starts with an insightful social media audit that pinpoints your strengths, identifies your weaknesses, and finds new growth opportunities for your business.

 In spite of its benefits, the social media audit is an underrated process that many businesses avoid.
 The assumption that a social media analysis is a difficult and time-consuming task determines professionals to rather skip over it.